Network performance recording

 A network request says it was redacted

 We are cautious in what we capture.
-If you think we're being too cautious let us know!
+If you think we're being too cautious you can override the masking function.

 I want to query the network performance data I capture